Cognitive Behavioural Therapy

 Careers

-After completing the course, you’ll be equipped to work as a high-intensity cognitive behavioural therapist.
+After completing the course, you will be equipped to work as a high-intensity cognitive behavioural therapist.
+You should then be eligible to apply for provisional accreditation as a Cognitive Behavioural Therapist with the BABCP.

 Eager for more knowledge?
-Upon completion, you’ll be ideally placed for further academic study at top-up Masters level.
+Upon completion, you will be ideally placed for further academic study at top-up Masters level.

 All students have access to Career Connect, our dedicated careers team.